 Either the complainant or the respondent may appeal the determination of a case and/or the sanctions.
 The right to appeal is contingent upon participation in the administrative investigation process.
-Appeals by students must be filed with the dean of the College within 5 working days of the case determination.
-Appeals by faculty must be filed with the president within 5 working days of the case determination.
-Appeals by staff employees must be filed with the vice president for finance and administration within 5 working days of the case determination.
+Appeals by students must be filed with the Provost and Dean of the College within 5 working days of the case determination.
+Appeals by faculty must be filed with the President within 5 working days of the case determination.
+Appeals by staff employees must be filed with the Vice President for Finance and Administration within 5 working days of the case determination.

-The president or dean of the College will determine, in his or her sole discretion, the format of appeals.
-The president or dean of the College may implement, modify, increase, or suspend the sanctions recommended or imposed and will send his or her appeal decision letter to the appellant.
+The President, Provost and Dean of the College, and Vice President for Finance and Administration will determine, in their sole discretion, the format of appeals.
+The President, Provost and Dean of the College, or Vice President for Finance and Administration may implement, modify, increase, or suspend the sanctions recommended or imposed and will send his or her appeal decision letter to the appellant.
 A notice of the appeal decision letter will also be sent simultaneously to the complainant and to the individual who conducted the administrative review.
-The decision of the president or dean of the College is final in all cases.
+The decision of the President, Dean of the College, or Vice President for Finance and Administration is final in all cases.